When you pass away, your estate will be distributed to your heirs in one of two ways:

-The former will consider neither your wishes for the distribution of your estate nor what is actually best for your loved ones.
-While the latter will allow you to distribute your assets in a manner that you see fit, based on your personal desires and your family and loved one's needs.
+Your state's intestate succession laws will consider neither your wishes for the distribution of your estate nor what is actually best for your loved ones.
+While having an estate plan will allow you to distribute your assets in a manner that you see fit, based on your personal desires and your family and loved one's needs.

 The estate plan you create should ultimately address the following three questions: